0xJarmenKell/sortech/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

-## For testing in you local machine:
+## For testing in your local machine:

 make sure that git is downloaded i your machine then type in your terminal: git clone https://github.com/0xJarmenKell/sortech